Manuel Mamba: Election complaints

 In 2001, an election protest against Mamba was filed by his rival, outgoing Rep. Rodolfo Aguinaldo, with the House of Representatives Electoral Tribunal due to accusations of vote-buying and terrorism.
 Aguinaldo died later in an ambush.

-His re-election in 2007 became the subject of complaint of then Tuguegarao city mayor Randolph Ting as the Parish Pastoral Council for Responsible Voting reported discrepancies in election results from certain precincts in Tuao.
+His re-election in 2007 became the subject of complaint of then Tuguegarao mayor Randolph Ting as the Parish Pastoral Council for Responsible Voting reported discrepancies in election results from certain precincts in Tuao.
 Mamba, as well as his allies in the province, allegedly led the tallies by big margins.

 In 2016, one of his opponents, Cristina Antonio, filed an election protest against Mamba on allegations of massive fraud in the May elections, but was later dismissed by the Commission on Elections (COMELEC) Second Division as it was declared "insufficient in form and content."

 Mamba, who had been re-elected in May 2022, was later disqualified at least twice from the gubernatorial elections, both for violation of the 45-day election ban on public fund use.
 The first was through a resolution by the COMELEC Second Division, issued in December 2022.
 The petition was filed by his opponent, Zara Lara.
 Mamba was the second incumbent governor to be given such order, after Noel Rosal of Albay, who was disqualified with finality in November over a similar offense.
 The case, however, was dismissed by the COMELEC en banc through its resolution issued on March 6, 2023, citing lack of jurisdiction, provided that once a winning candidate has been proclaimed, any petition for the disqualification is prohibited by the existing laws; only to be overturned by the Supreme Court on April 22, 2024, citing grave abuse of discretion by the commission, with its reopening for its merits being ordered.

 On April 24, the COMELEC First Division ruled to disqualify Mamba in a separate case filed by a different petitioner, which also cited violations of public spending during his reelection campaign in 2022.
 Mamba said that he would appeal the decision and stay in office as governor pending a final decision.
 The disqualification was upheld by the COMELEC en banc on May 31, 2025, allowing Mamba's removal and his vice governor, Melvin Vargas Jr., to take office as governor.

+In July 2026, Mamba was ordered suspended as vice governor for 90 days by a court in Batac, Ilocos Norte pending the result of his trial over the graft case that originated from the election spending complaint filed against him by Lara.